CSR Tools

 • Working conditions (ESRS S1-S2): Safety, remuneration, social standards

-• Business Conduct (ESRS G1): Corruption prevention, business ethics
+• Business conduct (ESRS G1): Corruption prevention, business ethics

 2) Prioritize key topics